gaulatti/wiphala-plugin-autostrada/README.md

 # Autostrada Plugin for Wiphala 🚀

 ## Introduction
 The **Autostrada Plugin** is a NestJS-based microservice written in TypeScript that implements advanced functionality for PageSpeed Insights data collection and processing.
-The plugin is designed to perform specific tasks—collecting and merging Lighthouse reports—while exclusively communicating with the [Wiphala](citeturn0file1) service over gRPC ports.
-All interactions with Wiphala are achieved through gRPC endpoints defined in the protocol buffers (see the files in the [proto](citeturn0file3) directory).
+The plugin is designed to perform specific tasks—collecting and merging Lighthouse reports—while exclusively communicating with the [Wiphala](https://github.com/gaulatti/wiphala) service over gRPC ports.
+All interactions with Wiphala are achieved through gRPC endpoints defined in the protocol buffers (see the files in the [proto](https://github.com/gaulatti/wiphala-plugin-autostrada/tree/main/src/proto) directory).
 This plugin builds on the fast and efficient Fastify adapter for the REST API layer and utilizes AWS S3 for storage operations.

 ## Features
 - **gRPC Communication:**
   The plugin sends all data exclusively to the Wiphala service through gRPC.
-When a task is executed, the plugin initializes the gRPC client and calls either the `collect` or `process` method as defined by the incoming payload (citeturn0file5).
+When a task is executed, the plugin initializes the gRPC client and calls either the `collect` or `process` method as defined by the incoming payload.

 - **PageSpeed Insights Integration:**
   Using the Google PageSpeed Insights API, Autostrada fetches performance data for both mobile and desktop strategies.
 It then uploads raw and merged reports into an AWS S3 bucket.